20 Edinburgh Hidden Gems and Secret Spots

-Take the Plunge at Portobello Beach
+12. Take the plunge at Portobello Beach

-Scrub Up at the Turkish Baths
+13. Scrub up at the Turkish Baths

+Scotland’s capital city might be the last place you’d expect to find a Turkish Baths, but we have one nevertheless.
 Just on the city outskirts, near Portobello Beach, you’ll find the first (and probably, only) Turkish baths in the capital.
 It’s a taste of Middle Eastern flair and tradition amid the sea-front takeaway shops and arcade galleries.